“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 All performances were religious in nature.
-Almost all surviving tragedies were based on myths.
-The hero is generally confronted with a moral choice.
+Almost all surviving ancient tragedies that we know about were based on myths.
+The hero was generally confronted with a moral choice.
 His struggle against hostile forces ended in defeat and often in his death because of some tragic flaw in his character.
 Therefore, the hero is great but not perfect (virtuous).
 The hero then passes from fortune to misfortune.
 A Greek tragedy never portrayed a bad person going from happiness to misery.
 This kind of thinking would violate their senses.
-The hero was always well known and prosperous but not permanently virtuous.
+The hero was always well-known and prosperous but not permanently virtuous.

-Misfortune is not brought about by vice or depravity.
+Misfortune was not brought about by vice or depravity.
+There is no poetic justice whereby the hero gets his come-up-ance for some wrong he did.
 He comes to a tragic end by failure or error in judgment.
 Otherwise, it is not a true tragedy.
-There is no poetic justice whereby the hero gets his come-up-ance for some wrong he did.
 The ideas of the good prospering and the evil suffering were not in their mind.

 Providing for these great plays meant great expense to the benefactor.
 “Add” came to mean lavishly supply.
 The Christian is to copiously or lavishly stock his life with the virtues that follow.
 Do you incur costs to advance your faith?

 By “adding” one character component to another, we develop one quality in the exercise of another.
 Each new grace vaults out of the other.